jxsvoboda/sycek/README.md

  * case expression is <type>, switch expression is of type <type>
  * enumeration value 'x' not handled in switch
  * array index is negative / out of bounds
+ * array passed to function is too small

 ### Strict truth type